-Hit up Melbourne for your fill of top-notch food, courtesy of the multicultural population, or head to Sydney to tour iconic landmarks like the Harbour Bridge and Opera House.
-The other six states (and two territories) offer endless activities for inspired travellers.
+Hit up Melbourne for your fill of top-notch food or head to Sydney to see iconic landmarks up close.
+But Australia is much more than these city centres: the other four states (and two territories) offer endless activities for inspired travellers who want to venture off the beaten path.
 Your first trip around Australia won’t be your last.

 The arrival of Europeans and tourists in Central Australia disrupted tens of thousands of years of Anangu history, but 150 years later, there’s a new appreciation for traditional wisdom For anyone planning to visit Uluru-Kata Tjuta National Park for the first time, there’s one thing you need to know about the experienc...Read more